nickp10/mcubed-lineup-insight-data/README.md

 * `projectedPoints?: number` - Optionally specifies the projected points for the player.
 * `recentAveragePoints?: number` - Optionally specifies the average number of points the player has scored recently.
 * `seasonAveragePoints?: number` - Optionally specifies the average number of points the player has scored on the season.

+#### <a name="PlayerCard"></a>PlayerCard
+Instances of this class are returned from calling the `getPlayerCard` function from the [InsightData](#InsightData) object or serialized to JSON when using the command line interface.

+* `gameLog: PlayerCardGameStats[]` - Specifies an array of [PlayerCardGameStats](#PlayerCardGameStats) containing statistics for recent performances by the player.
+* `news: PlayerCardArticle[]` - Specifies an array of [PlayerCardArticle](#PlayerCardArticle) containing news for the player.

+#### <a name="PlayerCardArticle"></a>PlayerCardArticle
+Instances of this class are associated with a [PlayerCard](#PlayerCard).

+* `date: Date` - Specifies the date the news was published for the player.
+* `details: string` - Specifies the full details of the news article for the player.
+* `summary: string` - Specifies a summary for the news article for the player.

+#### <a name="PlayerCardGameStats"></a>PlayerCardGameStats
+Instances of this class are associated with a [PlayerCard](#PlayerCard).

+* `date: Date` - Specifies the date of the performance by the player.
+* `opponent: string` - Specifies the opponent that the performance was against.
+For home performances, this will be returned as "vs. OPP".
+For away performances, this will be returned as "@ OPP".
+* `points?: number` - Optionally specifies the number of fantasy points the player received for the performance.

 #### <a name="Contest"></a>Contest
 Instances of this class are returned from calling the `getContestList` function from the [InsightData](#InsightData) object or serialized to JSON when using the command line interface.